demandchain/developer.offerengine.com/content/v1/targeted_emails/batches.md

 is absent
 : "is required"

-none exist
-: "do not exist or are invalid"

-some are invalid or do not exist
+all are invalid or do not exist
-: "some are invalid or do not exist"
+: "are all invalid"

 all user_ids already scheduled for that day
-: "already scheduled for that day"
+: "are all already scheduled for that day"

 ##### mode
 is absent